lanl-aea/waves/docs/tutorial_abaqus_cae.rst

 The Abaqus journal file is a small command line utility designed to open job submission ready CAE model files and submit the simulation.
 You can read more about journal file design in the core tutorials: :ref:`tutorial_geometry` and :ref:`tutorial_partition_mesh`.
-This journal files shares many of the same features, such as docstrings for the API, a command line interface, default execution values, input file handling to avoid accidental source modification during workflow execution, and function separation to smaller unit tasks.
+This journal file shares many of the same features, such as docstrings for the API, a command line interface, default execution values, input file handling to avoid accidental source modification during workflow execution, and function separation to smaller unit tasks.